James Rainey

-James E. Rainey (born 1964 or 1965) was a United States Army general who last served as the commanding general of United States Army Futures Command between 4 October 2022 and 2 October 2025.
-He previously served as Deputy Chief of Staff for Operations, Plans, and Training (G-3/5/7) from June 2021 to October 2022.
-Before that, he served as commanding general of the United States Army Combined Arms Center, commandant of the United States Army Command and General Staff College and commanding general of Fort Leavenworth.
-Prior to that, he commanded the Combined Security Transition Command – Afghanistan.
-Rainey was born in Brockton, Massachusetts but grew up in Akron, Ohio.
-He attended Eastern Kentucky University and was commissioned in 1987 as an infantry officer through ROTC.
+James E. Rainey (born 1964 or 1965) is a former United States Army general who last served as the commanding general of United States Army Futures Command from 2022 to 2025.
+He previously served as Deputy Chief of Staff of the Army for Operations, Plans, and Training (G-3/5/7) from 2021 to 2022.
+Before that, he served concurrently as commanding general of the United States Army Combined Arms Center, commandant of the United States Army Command and General Staff College and commanding general of Fort Leavenworth, from 2019 to 2021.
+Prior to that, he commanded the Combined Security Transition Command – Afghanistan from 2018 to 2019.